Athol Dickson

 Athol Dickson (born 1955) is an American author and architect known for his Christian-themed novels and nonfiction works.
-His writing often delves into themes of faith, spirituality, and moral complexities.
+His writing often includes themes of faith, spirituality, and moral complexities.
 Dickson won the Christy Award for best Christian fiction in 2006, 2008, and 2010.

 Early life

 Athol Dickson was born in 1955 in Tulsa, Oklahoma, to a traveling salesman father and a homemaker mother.
 He grew up in Dallas, Texas.
 His paternal grandfather was a sharecropper and his maternal grandfather was an Oklahoma state judge.

 Career

-Dickson has followed a varied career path, having worked as a salesman, boxer, carpenter, and bartender before establishing himself as an architect and writer.
-As an architect, he has designed numerous restaurants across the United States.
+Dickson worked as a salesman, boxer, carpenter, and bartender before becoming an architect and writer.
+As an architect, he designed numerous restaurants across the United States.

 Writing career

-Dickson began his writing journey with novels that weave mystery, suspense, and Christian faith.
-His debut novel, Whom Shall I Fear?, is characterized as a southern gothic murder mystery with spiritual undertones.
-His works are often lauded for their originality, layered characters, and thought-provoking themes.
-Along with nine novels, Dickson has also written one non-fiction book that describes his five year participation (as an evangelical Christian) in a synagogue Torah study group and the ways that his own Christian faith and his view of Jews and Judaism were transformed.
+Dickson's debut novel, Whom Shall I Fear?, published in 1996, was a southern gothic murder mystery with spiritual undertones.
+Along with nine novels, Dickson has also written one non-fiction book that describes his five-year participation (as an evangelical Christian) in a synagogue Torah study group.
+In the book, Dickson describes how participation in the group changed his views of Judaism and his Christian faith.